Ready or Not (video game): Gameplay

 All weapons and equipment are available to the player at the beginning of the game.
 The player can unlock further cosmetic items when they complete specific requirements, such as completing a specific mission with a minimum required grade, or beating the game on Ironman mode.
 Players can also unlock evidence for each mission which provides more context to the specific missions they score on.
 The higher the player scores on the mission, the more evidence is available for that mission.

 In single player, the player commands a squad of four SWAT members which is split into two "elements", designated "red" and "blue".
 The player can command the entire team, "gold", at once to perform actions, or order elements separately from each other.
 AI teammates will follow the instruction of the player, such as breaching a room, but will also act independently without player input in some situations such as shooting active threats and arresting suspects.

-Suspects have a variety of behaviors when encountered by the player such as faking their deaths when shot, pretending to surrender and then pulling out a weapon, and using bystanders as human shields.
+Suspects have a variety of behaviors when encountered by the player such as faking their deaths when shot, pretending to surrender and then pulling out a weapon, committing suicide using a firearm, and using bystanders as human shields.
 Their equipment can vary from using knives and old handguns, to being equipped with body armor and automatic firearms.
-Ready Or Not recommends players to fire at the suspect's center of mass when using lethal force.
+On some levels, suspects may attempt to retreat and make their way to a weapons cache to arm themselves or hide by crawling under objects or through holes in walls.
+Suspects with knives may also rush the player in an attempt to stab them.
+Suspects can bleed out if shots hit body areas with arteries (such as the legs).